General Privacy Notice

 - to establish the existence of facts.

-We only gather information if you choose to give it to us by using one of our online forms or sending us an email.
+We only gather information about you through our websites if you choose to give it to us by using one of our online forms or sending us an email.
 The information you give us might include your name and contact details and information about any transaction or case you would like our assistance with.

 We will only use that information for the following purposes:

-- so that we can contact you by phone, email or letter if you ask us to give you advice or to tell you how we can help you
+- so that we can contact you by phone, email or post if you ask us to give you advice or to tell you how we can help you

 - so that we may keep a record of our communications with you in case you contact us again